AWS/Kubecost Data Audit

 /model/assetAPI request for the same day.

 - Set up CUR to export as CSV file.
-Investigate to see whether costs in CSV file match with Kubecost Assets page.
+Investigate to see whether the costs in the CSV file match with what is displayed on the Kubecost Assets page.

 - Test Athena queries.